maxgodson1/KEGGMetaboliteEnrichment/README.md

 # 🔧 Installation

-You can install the package directly from GitHub using `devtools`:
+Install the package directly from GitHub using `devtools`:
 If you don't have devtools installed install.packages("remotes") remotes::install_github("r-lib/devtools")